markmclaren/uPortal-start-helm/README.md

 > :warning: This is a proof of concept - this is my first Helm chart - I'm sure there is plenty of room for improvement.

 In the first instance MariaDB was arbitrarily chosen as something supported by uPortal and numerous cloud providers.
+Using MariaDB/MySQL also means it is possible to move to a "managed service" MySQL instance (using [Open Service Broker for Azure](https://osba.sh/)).

-Also it was my intention not to stray too far from the spirit of [uPortal-start](https://github.com/Jasig/uPortal-start/).
+It was also my intention not to stray too far from the spirit of [uPortal-start](https://github.com/Jasig/uPortal-start/).

 I've tested this on [Docker for Desktop (Windows 10)](https://www.docker.com/products/docker-desktop) with Kubernetes installed locally and on [Azure Kubernetes Service](https://azure.microsoft.com/en-gb/services/kubernetes-service/) in the cloud.